2026 · OSINT / DFIR

 SafeCircleOps

-Built in 5 days to help a friend being stalked: a local-only OSINT pipeline that discovers and tracks the stalker's online activity, to evidence standards — chain-of-custody manifests, fail-closed no-tip-off defaults, attribution scoring with negative controls.
+Built in 5 days to help a friend being stalked: a local-only pipeline that tracks the stalker's online activity to evidence standards — provenance on every finding, fail-closed defaults that never tip off the subject, attribution scoring with negative controls.
 Report delivered to law enforcement.
 Deliberately unpublished.

 PRIVATE